hijacker1987/MyCode/README.md

 ## Security
 The application implements secure practices such as JWT token, refresh token and hashed password storage, password confirmation, currently running two dockerized MSSQL databases (one for proper testing), and sensitive data is stored in the `appsettings.json` and `.env` files.
-Even Docker Compose can be used.
+Even Docker Compose can be used with self signed certificate.

+## Hint
+Commands to create self signed certificate:
+  `dotnet dev-certs https -ep %USERPROFILE%\.aspnet\https\mycode.pfx -p <YOUR PASSWORD>` `dotnet dev-certs https --trust`

+To use the same cert for the frontend:
+  `openssl pkcs12 -in mycode.pfx -clcerts -nokeys -out mycode.pem`
+  `openssl pkcs12 -in mycode.pfx -nocerts -out mycode-encrypted.key`
+  `openssl rsa -in mycode-encrypted.key -out mycode.key`

 ## Configuration
 On the frontend side, sensitive data is stored in the `.env` file.
 To set up the application, create a `.env` file in the root directory and populate it with the following keys and values: